lydiabower/blog/_posts/2017-10-09-meet-the-team-sam.md

 Batman.
 He doesn’t have any superpowers - instead it’s all gadgets, his mind, and his training.
 He almost makes being a superhero achievable.
 You know you’re never going to be Superman but Batman makes it seem a little more in reach!

 ## Tell us something unexpected about yourself.
 I recently started adult swimming lessons as I forgot how to swim!
 The kids are having lessons and getting quite good so I thought it was about time I should take some lessons too.
 I did kickboxing until a few years ago and I’m going back next week.

+_**Inspired by Sam's story?
+We're hiring!** [Take a look at our vacancies](https://jobs.lever.co/trussle "Trussle jobs") - we'd love to hear from you._